wamta25/wamta25.github.io/index.md

 ##### WELCOME TO WAMTA 2025\!

-The WAMTA 2024 workshop is scheduled as a <b>in-person</b> event in February 2025 and will be held in Saint Louis, MO, USA.
+The WAMTA 2025 workshop is scheduled as a <b>in-person</b> event in February 19th to 21th, 2025 and will be held in Saint Louis, MO, USA.
 {: .lead}

 As our compute capacity grows, science simulations are not only becoming